laserswald/pre-srfi-generic-procedures/README.md

 ---------

-One of the percieved issues with Scheme is it's lack of built-in polymorphic procedurs; that is, the ability to call a single function that symbolizes a single operation on a wide variety of types, with differing effects depending on the value in question.
+One of the percieved issues with Scheme is it's lack of built-in polymorphic procedures; that is, the ability to call a single function that symbolizes a single operation on a wide variety of types, with differing effects depending on the value in question.